cresswell-lab/ASCATlp/README.md

 `no_fit_psit`: It is possible that no solution is found, if this is the case the tool will return a pure solution with this ploidy.
 By default it is set to 2 as it expects that samples where no fit is possible are samples without copy number alterations, i.e. normal samples (Default: 2).

-`preset`: This option, if set to TRUE, allow you to feed in a preset solution.
+`preset`: This option, if set to TRUE, allows you to feed in a preset solution.
 Useful if you know the fit but just want the calculation of calls (Default: FALSE).

 `preset_purity`: Must be set if preset = TRUE, provide your preset purity estimation.